agreed1179/the_regime/README.md

+# Readme

-# Thsi is the source code for The Regime - an analysis into creative democracy, justice, and meta-preemptive ethics.
+This is the source code for *The Regime - an analysis into creative democracy, justice, and meta-preemptive ethics*.

-# The live GitHub Page is here: https://agreed1179.github.io/the_regime/
+The live GitHub Page is here: https://agreed1179.github.io/the_regime/

-# Send me an email - keen to hear your thoughts.
+Send me an email - keen to hear your thoughts.